 Climate Action Being Made by Canada

-Climate action by Canada is illustrated by our country’s continued push towards getting more and more of our electricity needs from new Canadian renewable energy infrastructure despite getting a massive amount of our current demand from such sources (chart below, NRC).
+Climate action in Canada is illustrated by our country’s continued push towards getting more and more of our electricity needs from new Canadian renewable energy infrastructure despite getting a massive amount of our current demand from such sources (chart below, NRC).

 The fact that today Canada is already the seventh largest producer of renewable energy in the world (2016) and continues to build renewable power plants while looking for innovative ways to solve the problems associated with climate change are yet more examples of climate action by our country.